top of page

 For example, let's say you have plantar fasciitis.
 You have tried all of the conservative treatment options like stretching, icing, orthotics, physical therapy, changing your shoes, and orthotics.
 You've even tried steroid injections, which might not have worked.

 Your doctor in the insurance model offers you surgery in a last-ditch effort to get rid of the plantar fasciitis for good.
-But you're hesitant to go the surgery route for many reasons, whether it's just not wanting something as invasive as surgery done, maybe it's difficult to take time off work or school, maybe you have a lot of responsibilities at home that you need to be present for.
+But you're hesitant to go the surgery route for many reasons, whether it's just not wanting something as invasive as surgery done, maybe it's difficult to take time off work or school, or maybe you have a lot of responsibilities at home that you need to be present for.
 Maybe you aren't the right candidate for surgery due to your health history.
 What are you doing to do?

 At a direct care doctor's office, because they aren't contracted by insurance, a direct care doctor can offer treatments and procedures that work just as well, if not better than the treatments that insurance companies will pay for, and get you back on your feet.
 For our plantar fasciitis example, this could mean PRP, stem cell injections, or shockwave therapy.